Jump to: Margate & Broadstairs | Whitstable & Seasalter | Mersea Island | Folkestone | Camber & Rye | Hastings & St Leonards

 More about Folkestone Harbour Arm

-Does what it says on the tin - pick up some Basque-inspired pinxtos to enjoy on the seafront - with triangles of oozy tortilla, piquilo peppers with anchovies or courgette ribbons with almonds and olives.
-Chef Gianni Modena trained at Arzak for a year.
+For most of the past year they've been sneding folk away with Basque-inspired pinxtos to enjoy on the seafront - triangles of oozy tortilla, piquilo peppers with anchovies or courgette ribbons with almonds and olives.
+Chef Gianni Modena trained at Arzak for a year and this summer has just opened the dine-in restaurant of his dreams.

 Follow them on Instagram: @pickuppintxos